JakkuSakura/wprs/docs/Design.md

 - **WPRS** (native)
   - Own transport framing + serialization.
   - Can be tunneled (e.g. SSH).
+- **Wayland** (as a protocol adapter)
+  - In some deployments, the Wayland protocol itself can be treated as the “wire protocol”.
+  - This is useful when a Wayland-capable client wants to interact with a server-side Wayland compositor/session through a proxy or remoting layer.
+  - The same architectural rules apply: translate between the shared model and Wayland protocol objects/events without duplicating session logic.
 - **RDP**
   - Supported via a bridge implementation using `ironrdp-server`.
   - The RDP side sees a “desktop framebuffer”; the bridge translates that to/from the shared model.